OleVik/grav-plugin-presentation/README.md

 #### Full background image or video with Reveal.js, through data-attributres

-Reveal.js supports easy usage of background images or videos for slides, with their [Slide background](https://github.com/hakimel/reveal.js/#slide-backgrounds).
-As well as inline styles through shortcodes, any property that begins with `data` is passed as a data-attribute to the slide, so you can do things like add a background video, like this:
+Reveal.js supports easy usage of background images or videos for slides, with their [Slide backgrounds](https://github.com/hakimel/reveal.js/#slide-backgrounds).
+As well as inline styles through shortcodes, any property that begins with `data` is passed as a data-attribute to the slide, so you can do things like add a background video:

 ```
 [data-background-video=https://dl3.webmfiles.org/big-buck-bunny_trailer.webm]